 - Glass Canning Jars—We use glass jars for everything in our house, so it’s no surprise that we use them for freezing, too!
 Note that only the jars with straight sides are suitable for freezing.

 - Zip-top Freezer Bags—I don’t always love single-use plastics, but freezer bags are affordable and space-saving, so I do use them from time to time.
+When you seal them, squeeze out as much air as possible to help the peaches last longer.

 - Vacuum Sealing Bags—These are also single-use plastic, but they take up even less space than the zip-top bags.
 I only recommend these if you plan to use the whole bag at once, because it is hard to reseal the bags.